Cycles (Frank Sinatra album): Production

-Cycles was recorded in Los Angeles during one session that lasted three hours from 8 p.m. to 11 p.m.
-During the session, 25 people including George Harrison, Pattie Boyd, and Tiny Tim came and visited Sinatra.
+Cycles was recorded over four sessions in Los Angeles, primarily in November 1968.
+One session included 25 guests, including George Harrison, Pattie Boyd, and Tiny Tim.

 As seen on the front cover, the song "Wait by the Fire" by Al Gorgoni and Chip Taylor was supposed to appear on the album, but Sinatra scrapped the song and substituted "My Way of Life" after the cover had already been printed.